ursatile/css4eng/02-01-boxes-and-borders.md

 There's one more absolute measurement we should mention here, and that's zero.
 Zero doesn't have a unit, because zero pixels is the same as zero centimetres is the same as zero inches: it's all still zero.

+Absolute units are useful for creating pixel-perfect layouts, but that's not always a good idea, because there's a bunch of things you can't control.
+You have no control over how wide, or how tall, your user's browser window is; over what sort of device they're viewing your pages on, or whether they've adjusted their default font size.
+For all these reasons, it's generally a much better idea to create responsive layouts by using relative units.

+### Relative Units

+Relative units are how CSS lets us specify things like "make this half the width "